ch-alekhya/Adobe/README.md

    1.Clone the repo into any of the directory (Example /home/adobe)
    2. Change into directory /home/adobe
    3. simple check .
 Execute "ls" command to see "src" directory, pom.xml, Dockerfile
-   4. execute mvn clean install (please check if maven is installed or not) if not please install maven and then execute the next steps
+   4. Install maven if its not installed [maven](http://maven.apache.org/install.html)
-   5. run "ls" command and you can see "target" folder created
+   5. run "mvn clean install"
-   6. rum "mvn clean install"
+   6. run "ls" command and you can see "target" folder created

-   ### Running as Docker contaner
+   ### Running as Docker container
     1. docker build -t <tagname> . (you can provide any tag) for example docker build -t adobe.
     2. docker ps -a  or docker images gives you list of docker immages that are running and you can see tagged(adobe) is also presnet
     3. docker run -p 8080:8080 -t <tagname> . example docker run -p 8080:8080 -t adobe.